United States Air Force Band of the Golden West: NORAD Band

 The NORAD Band was sponsored by the USAF part of the North American Air Defense Command (NORAD).
 It was a joint project between the United States Armed Forces and the Canadian Forces, as it was composed of members from the Army, Navy, and Air Force from the American side as well as musicians from the Royal Canadian Air Force representing the Canadian side.
 It was established in 1959 and operated as a touring band.
 During its existence, it had 90-members in its ranks.
 It often made performances on television and radio, making appearances at the Today Show, the Tonight Show, and the Dinah Shore Show.
 It took part in the filming of shows such as The Steve Allen Show and The Bell Telephone Hour.
 Ensembles it maintained ranged from the "Dixietones" to the NORAD "Velvetones".
 The band was dissolved in 1979, with the portion that were Americans being repurposed into the 504th Air Force Band of the Golden Gate.
 Notable Canadian members have included musician Bobby Herriot Rudolph Paul Gazarek future Director of the Naden Band of Maritime Forces Pacific and the then future director of the Central Band of the Canadian Armed Forces, Derek Stannard.
 In 1991, the band was re-designated as "America's Band in Blue".

 Ensembles

-The band is composed of the following ensembles:
+The band is currently composed of the following ensembles: